Petfinder Review: Important Things to Consider

 Finally, one reviewer went through the full application process to adopt a puppy and was approved for a home visit, only to never receive a follow-up phone call to schedule it.
 She was told later that the dog in question was actually several states away.

-While we didn’t find many positive reviews of Petfinder online, I can attest that the site is legitimate from personal experience.
+While we didn’t find many positive reviews of Petfinder, I can attest that the site is legitimate from personal experience.

 Over the past decade, I have adopted three dogs due to Petfinder listings because they gave me specific information about the pets available in my immediate area.